Likes and Dislikes ESL Games, Activities and Worksheets

 My Favourites

 In this useful favourites speaking activity, students complete sentences about their favourite things and then ask questions to a partner to find out about their favourites.
-Students start by completing sentences on the worksheet about their favourite things.
-In pairs, students then practice asking and answering questions about their favourites.
-Afterwards, there is a class feedback session to find out about the students' favourite things.
+First, students complete sentences about their favourite things in the first column.
+Next, in pairs, students take turns asking and answering What's your favourite...? questions to find out about their partner's favourite things, writing their answers in the last column.
+Finally, students tell the class about their own favourites and their partner's favourites by reading their completed sentences aloud.

 My Favourites Preview